linpengcheng/PurefunctionPipelineDataflow/README.md

 ### Overview of the model

+Warehouse: It is a container for storing data (status, data, and functions are also data).

+Workshop: Tt is an independent unit that performs tasks within the system.

 If you understand that software is a factory that produces data, then you can understand the warehouse/workshop model, understand the separation of production lines (pure functions, pipelines, workshop) and production materials (data),